adeboissiere/FUSION-human-action-recognition/README.md

 Plot confusion matrix
 ---------------------
-Once the model is trained, the confusion matrix is a greater information to understand where the model struggles.
+Once the model is trained, the confusion matrix is a great tool to understand where the model struggles.
 We provide a command to generate a .png image from a trained model.
 Below is an example of how to do so.

     make confusion_matrix \
         MODEL_FOLDER="./models/fusion_test_tube_seed=0/fusion_20/cross_subject/aug=True/" \